French Ministry of Culture – Department of artistic creation (DGCA)

 Bilingual (French / English) since 1992, the magazine artpress offers its readers a unique editorial approach: linking the different forms of contemporary creation - visual arts, literature, photography, video, cinema, electronic arts, architecture, dance, theater, music - between them and puting them into perspective.

-A supplement on the Prague Quadrennial 2019 will be produced by artpress, in partnership with ARTCENA.
+A supplement on the Prague Quadrennial 2019 produced by artpress, in partnership with ARTCENA, is available here.

 The French magazine offers its readers the best of politics society and culture, every week.